PoCInnovation/Workshops/hardware/8.PCB_design/README.md

 ### 3. Design a universal remote

 ### 📑 Description:

 The basics : For a remote, you need a controller, and we'll use an ESP32 board here.
 Any electronics component needs passive components in order to work (resistor, capacitor, inductor etc...).
-All these informations are in the component's datasheet.
+All these information are in the component's datasheet.
 They are available directly on the JCLBCP website (even if you might find yourself literally reading chinese sometimes).

 ### 3.1 Read Datasheet

-### 📌 Tasks:
+#### 📌 Tasks:

-Open the ESP32 datasheet and find the missing informations you need for a functionnal ESP32 board. you'll need to add the missing components yourself from the JLCBCP library.
+Open the ESP32 datasheet and find the missing information you need for a functional ESP32 board. you'll need to add the missing components yourself from the JLCBCP library.

 <details>